 In addition to assets, the Statement of Net Position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period and so will not be recognized as an outflow of resources (expenses/expenditure) until then.
-The District may have three items that qualify for reporting in this category.
-First is the deferred charge on refunding reported in the government-wide Statement of Net Position.
-A deferred charge on refunding results from the difference in the carrying value of refunded debt and its reacquisition price.
-This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.
-The second item is related to pensions reported in the district-wide Statement of Net Position.
+The government has two items that qualify for reporting in this category.
+The first item is related to pensions reported in the district-wide Statement of Net Position.
 This represents the effect of the net change in the District's proportion of the collective net pension asset or liability and difference during the measurement period between the District's contributions and its proportion share of total contributions to the pension systems not included in pension expense.
 Lastly is the District contributions to the pension systems (TRS and ERS Systems) subsequent to the measurement date.

 In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The District may have two items that qualify for reporting in this category.
+The District has two items that qualify for reporting in this category.
 First arises only under a modified accrual basis of accounting and is reported as unavailable revenue-property taxes.
 The second item is related to pensions reported in the district-wide Statement of Net Position.
 This represents the effect of the net change in the District's proportion of the collective net pension liability (ERS System) and difference during the measurement periods between the District's contributions and its proportion share of total contributions to the pension systems not included in pension expense.